 This is the bit of my website where I’m meant to tell you how I always help old ladies across the street, save fluffy little kittens stuck up trees and trek across the plains of Mongolia to raise money for this charity and that.

-Of course, I’m not saying any of that isn’t true (well, okaaay, I’ve never been to Mongolia!) but I’d rather you got an idea about the real me – the actual person who’ll be behind the camera on your wedding day – rather than some clichéd online persona the PR industry encourages us to be.
-After all, as a wedding photojournalist my no-nonsense approach is built on the notion of honesty and integrity.
+Of course, I’m not saying any of that isn’t true (well, okaaay, I’ve never been to Mongolia!) but I’d rather you got an idea about the real me – the actual person who’ll be behind the camera on your wedding day – after all, I’m going to spend most of your wedding day with you, so you want to make sure we’ll get on.

 A short history of synth pop, Anton Corbijn and hairdressing